lupantech/ineqmath/README.md

 <a id="news"></a>
 ## 💥 News

+- **[2025.08.17]** 🚀 Supercharge your IneqMath runs with our new improvement strategies—[Frequent Theorems as Hints](#frequent-theorems-as-hints), [Frequent Training Problems & Solutions as Hints](#frequent-training-problems-and-solutions-as-hints), and [Few-shot Evaluation](#few-shot-evaluation).
+Give them a try and let us know if there are other strategies you’d like to see!
 - **[2025.08.16]** 🚀 Updated **example scripts** across **all supported model families**—explore them [here](#supported-llm-engines)!
 - **[2025.08.14]** ✨ Released the **dev set evaluation scripts** and our **Final Answer Judge**—try them now!
 [Dev set evaluation](#evaluate-models-on-ineqmath-dev-set) | [Final Answer Judge](#evaluate-with-the-final-answer-judge).
 - **[2025.08.08]** 💥 **GPT-5 (medium, 30K)** 🥇 Sets New SOTA on IneqMath with overall accuracy **47.0%**!
 Read more on the [OpenAI Platform](https://openai.com/index/introducing-gpt-5/).